vdbhb59/hosts/README.md

 # hosts
 Curated host file with various domain blocks.

-See "Source" below for credits and source list.
+See "**Source**" below for credits and source list.
 Lot of hosts are based on my own digging and compatible with almost all kind of adblockers.

 ## Supported Operating Systems